 To reach Felker’s Falls by car, exit the QEW on Centennial Parkway and drive south.
 Go right onto Mud St, and then turn right again at Paramount Dr. Go right once again onto Ackland Street, which leads to the parking lot.
 The waterfall is located across the field, behind the wooden fence.

 That route takes you to the top of the waterfall.
 If you wish to reach it from the bottom, take King St. East exit off the Red Hill Valley Parkway and follow King Street to Quigley Road.
-Turn right onto Quigley Road and follow it to the end, then find a parking spot on the road.
+Turn right onto Quigley Road and follow it to the end where it meets Hildegard Dr, then find a parking spot on the road.
 Walk past the end of Quigley onto parkland and go straight until you reach Davis Creek.
 Follow the creek upstream about 300 metres to the base of Felker’s Falls.

 To reach Felkers Falls via a walking trail, take the Stoney Creek section of the Bruce Trail.